ckaznocha/axosoft-python/README.md

         Delete a release

-        The first argument is the resource type you want to delete The second argument is the id of the resource you want to delete Returns true if the delete was successful
+        The first argument is the resource type you want to delete The second argument is the ID of the resource you want to delete Returns true if the delete was successful
         """
         r = self.axosoft_client.delete('releases', r['id'])